cstackpole/ClusterBuilderManual/README.md

 To Get Started
 ==============
-To get started with this guide, head over to the (wiki page)[https://github.com/cstackpole/ClusterBuilderManual/wiki]
+To get started with this guide, head over to the wiki page: https://github.com/cstackpole/ClusterBuilderManual/wiki

 Shout-outs
 ==========